-Scotty, Canada's most complete T. rex skeleton, was found in the hills near the town of Eastend.
+Scotty, the world's largest T. rex skeleton and the most complete of its kind in Canada, was found in the hills near the town of Eastend.
 The T.rex Discovery Centre was built to showcase the rich geological and fossil heritage of southwest Saskatchewan.
 For the best view of that ancient landscape, drive up to Jones Peak just outside of the town and gaze out over the valley.